← Back to Smartphones

 Which one is better?

-The Google Pixel 9 is the better buy for most people - its 2,700 nits peak brightness crushes the Nokia XR21 5G's 550 nits.
-That said, grab the Nokia XR21 5G if you need a rugged phone with IP69K durability - it's built to withstand high-pressure and high-temperature environments.
+The Google Pixel 9 is the better buy for most people - its stunning 2,700 nits peak brightness crushes the Nokia XR21 5G's 550 nits.
+That said, grab the XR21 if you need a durable phone with IP69K rating—it's a no-brainer for outdoor use.

 Who should buy each?